Transitions

 show bg washington

-with annoytheuser
+with dissolve1

-The time_warp argument taken by many transition classes can be given builtin warpers found in the _warper module, see warpers.
+The time_warp argument taken by many transition classes can be given built-in warpers found in the _warper module, see warpers.

-AlphaDissolve(control, delay=0.0, *, reverse=False, mipmap=None) link
+AlphaDissolve(control, delay=0.0, *, reverse=False, mipmap=None)

 Returns a transition that uses a control displayable (almost always some sort of animated transform) to transition from one screen to another.
 The transform is evaluated.
 The new screen is used where the transform is opaque, and the old image is used when it is transparent.